 Teachers may take their class on "neighborhood field trips" that include the library, nearby parks, and neighborhoods.
-At the beginning of the year, we will send home a District Permission Form that includes permission for your child to attend these fieldtrips.
-Please remember to complete this District Permission Form as soon as possible.
+If your child will be taking one of these field trips, we will send home a Permission Form for your permission for your child to attend these field trips.